 - The size, direction, and location of the spinal curve(s).

 - Whether other treatment, such as bracing, has failed.

 Surgery may be considered if:

-- Your child has a moderate to severe curve or yours is severe, and the curve is getting worse
+- Your child has a moderate to severe curve, and the curve is getting worse.

 The main type of surgery for scoliosis involves attaching rods to the spine and doing a spinal fusion.
 Spinal fusion is used to stabilize and reduce the size of the curve and stop the curve from getting worse by permanently joining the vertebrae into a solid mass of bone.